-- 7. The Health Officer orders the continued closure of the following types of higher-risk businesses, recreational sites, commercial properties, and activities, where more frequent and prolonged person-to-person contacts are likely to occur: - a) Bars and nightclubs that do not serve food and the portions of wineries, breweries and taprooms that provide tastings; - b) Gyms and fitness centers; - c) Movie theaters, drive-in theaters, live performance theaters, concert halls and venues, stadiums, arenas, gaming facilities, theme parks, and festivals; - d) Bowling alleys and arcades; - e) Public piers; - f) Personal grooming establishments (barbers, hair salons, nail salons); - g) Massage or body art establishments; - h) Indoor and outdoor playgrounds for children, except those located within a childcare center; - i) Community centers, including public pools, and pools, hot tubs, and saunas that are in a multi-unit residence or part of a Homeowners' Association; - j) Indoor and outdoor flea markets and swap meets; - k) Indoor museums, indoor or outdoor children museums, gallery spaces, zoos, and libraries; - I) The interior of Indoor Malls and Indoor Shopping Centers.
-As an exception, Essential or Lower-Risk Retail Businesses located within the interior of an Indoor Mall or Shopping Center, may provide goods and services to the public via curbside, doorside, or other outdoor or outside pickup, or via delivery.
-Businesses that are normally accessible by the public from the exterior of the Indoor Mall or Shopping Center may continue to operate.
+- 7. The Health Officer orders the continued closure of the following types of higher-risk businesses, recreational sites, commercial properties, and activities, where more frequent and prolonged person-to-person contacts are likely to occur: - a) Bars and nightclubs that do not serve food and the portions of wineries, breweries and taprooms that provide tastings; - b) Gyms and fitness centers; - Movie theaters, drive-in theaters, live performance theaters, concert halls and venues, stadiums, arenas, gaming facilities, theme parks, and festivals; - d) Bowling alleys and arcades; - e) Public piers, public beach parking lots, and bicycle paths that traverse the sand; - f) Personal grooming establishments (barbers, hair salons, nail salons); - g) Massage or body art establishments; - h) Indoor and outdoor playgrounds for children, except those located within a childcare center; - i) Community centers, including public pools, and pools, hot tubs, and saunas that are in a multi-unit residence or part of a Homeowners' Association; - j) Indoor and outdoor flea markets and swap meets; - k) Indoor museums, indoor or outdoor children museums, gallery spaces, zoos, and libraries; - Indoor malls and indoor shopping centers, including all stores and vendors located therein, regardless of whether they are an Essential or a Lower-Risk Business.
+As an exception, Essential or Lower-Risk Retail Businesses that are part of an Indoor Mall or Shopping Center, but that are normally accessible by the public from the exterior of the Indoor Mall or Shopping Center may operate.
 For purposes of this Order, Indoor Mall or Shopping Center is defined as: A building with seven (7) or more sales or retail establishments with adjoining indoor space. - m) All events and gatherings, unless specifically allowed by this Order. - 8.
 All Essential Businesses may remain open to the public and conduct normal business operations, provided that they implement and maintain the Social (Physical) Distancing Protocol defined in Paragraph 20 and attached to this Order as Appendix A. An Essential Business' owner, manager, or operator must prepare and post a Social (Physical) Distancing Protocol for each facility or office located within the County of Los Angeles Public Health Jurisdiction and must ensure that the Essential Business meets all other requirements of the Social (Physical) Distancing Protocol.